Company Info

 System Maintenance

-- Tank Level Control System: On September 8, 2021, our community experienced a significant thunder storm and as a result of a lightning strike our tank level control system suffered extreme damage and ceased functioning.
+• Tank Level Control System: On September 8, 2021, our community experienced a significant thunder storm and as a result of a lightning strike our tank level control system suffered extreme damage and ceased functioning.
 Whereas the system provided no direct feedback, the failure wasn’t noticed until the water pressure in Phase 1 reached a critically low level.
 At this point, manual tank control was initiated and service arranged.
 Upon investigation, the damage was found to be catastrophic and a replacement system was ordered.
 Unfortunately, during the manual operation period, the tanks ran dry on several occasions.
 Without a level indication, pump control was a pure guess.
-We apologize for the inconveniences this may have caused and hope for your understanding and forgiveness.
+We apologize for the inconveniences this may have caused and hope for the understanding and forgiveness of our customers.
 The new system was installed on September 30th.
 While the old system provided no continuous measurement of the tank level and only a pair of set points to start and stop pumping, the new one provides a continuous level indication and the ability to set as many set points as desired.
 It feeds data to and is controlled by an app the operators can access from their phone.
 In addition it will send notifications if the level falls below a specified set point.
 It also has the ability to implement logical control decisions like pump only overnight, during the lowest utility rate, unless the tank reaches a certain level then pump anytime.
 Hopefully this improvement will make the system more reliable and easier for the operators to control and maintain.
-We look forward to better reliability and easier operation in the future.

 Broken Pipe – HH@-Lots 1 & 2: During construction at HH2-Lot 2 (August), the water pipe servicing both lots 1 & 2 was severed during construction.
 This required repairing the supply line to the two wells and re-building the well for Lot 2.
 To facilitate the repair, a new isolation valve was inserted in a new well close to the two existing wells.
 Unfortunately, service to HH2 was interrupted several times.
 Once without notice at the time of the break, and once with email notice.
 (In addition to breaking the HHWCo pipe, the accident also severed the main transporting water from the Jessen farm well to their holding pond.
 It was also repaired at the same time.)